Search Results

 Petrochemicals

-This techno-economic report offers a review of chemistry, properties, technology, and development trends of Styrene and Ethylbenzene.
-The report provides process economics for Styrene and Ethylbenzene for several different global locations (USGC, Middle East and China) under a consistent first quarter 2023 price scenario.
-The report also provides a carbon intensity analysis, and a historical cost analysis.
+This techno-economic report offers a review of chemistry, properties, technology, and development trends of the production of cumene, phenol and acetone.
+The report provides production economics for cumene and phenol/acetone production for several different global locations (United States, Western Europe, China, India and Southeast Asia) under a consistent first quarter 2025 price scenario.
+The report also provides a carbon intensity analysis.

 /